robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 ## Acknowledgements

-This project was made possible through the support of the Graduate Assistance in Areas of National Need (GAANN) Fellowship, a program funded by the U.S. Department of Education.
+This project was made possible through the support of the Graduate Assistance in Areas of National Need (GAANN) Fellowship, a program funded by the U.S.
+Department of Education.
 We are grateful for the financial assistance provided by the GAANN Fellowship, which enabled us to develop and advance this research.
+This work was initiated during an internship at the U.S. Army Combat Capabilities Development Command Army Research Laboratory under the DoD's HBCU/MI Summer Research Internship Program, where early development and evaluation of the deceptive path planning method began.

 ## Citation